GeyserMC/GeyserWebsite/wiki/geyser/forms.md

 ---
 title: Forms and Cumulus
+description: >-
-description: Cumulus is the Forms API used in Geyser and Floodgate, and is available for use in projects that extend Geyser or Floodgate.
+  Cumulus is the Forms API used in Geyser and Floodgate, and is available for use in projects that extend Geyser or Floodgate.
+crowdin_page_id: 14f7c849-caea-462d-bcbb-2d987cca37f4
 ---

 # What is Cumulus?